jordiesc/typescript-init/readme.md

 ## Typescript workspace basic

-Typescript basic to play ground
+Typescript basic to play ground with browser sync

-## run
+## run local server

 it will start a browser sync

 npm run servidor

+## compile and watch

+npx tsc -w